 Malaysian Applied Law LLM

-The Master of Laws (Applied Law) Malaysian Legal Practice is designed to meet the needs of the Malaysian legal profession for higher level, practice-based skills acquisition across a range of specialised practice areas.
+The Master of Laws (Applied Law) in Malaysian Legal Practice, or Malaysian Applied Law LLM, is designed to meet the needs of the Malaysian legal profession for higher level, practice-based skills acquisition across a range of specialised practice areas.

 It has been developed by The College of Law in collaboration with Bar Council Malaysia.

 This programme is suitable for all Malaysian legal professionals looking to further develop their career and, in particular, their skills and knowledge across a range of applied law subjects relevant for the Malaysian legal jurisdiction.

 Our experience in Australia has shown that employers and students alike are seeking further academic study in the form of real-world legal education, rather than a theoretical focus.

 Being able to apply what you learn means your investment is paying off immediately.

 When you undertake our Applied Law LLM programme you will be undertaking practice-based tasks and assessments, not writing essays and doing exams.

 You will be able to demonstrate to your current or future employer your commitment to self-development and the desire to progress in your career.